skywickenden/react-client-blueprint/README.md

 ### CSS

 CSS is implemented via linaria.
 See `./src/layouts/main.js` for an example.

-### Testing
+### Test

-Testing is done with Jest and react-testing-library.
+Testing is performed using Jest and SuperTest.
+See an example in `./foo.test.js`.
+Run tests from the parent folder with `docker-compose run api npm run test`.
 For an example of how to test css see `./src/layouts/main.js`.